Leica X Vario vs Panasonic G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X Vario (Typ 107) and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X Vario does not offer wifi capability.
+In contrast, the X Vario does not provide wifi capability.

 So how do things add up?
 Is the Leica X Vario better than the Panasonic G7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.